'Quick like a bunny'

 FlickerSNAP* * * * *

-The girl materialized in a flash of green, in exactly the same spot where she’d been ninety seconds earlier, right in front of the Gate.
+The girl materialized in a flash of green, in exactly the same spot where she’d been two minutes earlier, right in front of the Gate.
 This time the room was not

 deserted, and a pair of burly SF’s reacted almost instantly, stabbing from point-blank range with auto-syringes full of tranquilizing agent--